microshare/microshare.github.io/docs/2/technical/data-format/contact-tracing.md

 #### Unpack data from wave devices

-- Determine if beacon is a location beacon or wearable
+- Determine if beacon is a location beacon or wearable.
-- Calculate start/ end time from relative timestamps
+- Calculate start/ end time from relative timestamps.
-- Flatten record into individual events
+- Flatten record into individual events.

 #### Output event data
 - originatingDevice- Id of wearable that detected a contact